Taufeeq1996/Travel-bug/README.md

 # Forum App in React & Redux + Django

 ```
-Forum App, with a frontend built in React & Redux and a backend built in Django API.
+It is a USA traveling website from where we can select different exciting places for holiday , with a frontend built in React & Redux and a backend built in Django API.
 ```

 ## Live Demo